IsuraManchanayake/munch-compiler/DIARY.md

 ## 21 July 2018 4 AM

-- an enum item can have an expression (a const expr which will eventually evaluated to an int val) instead of int value
+- an enum item can has an expression (a const expr which will eventually evaluated to an int val) instead of int value
 - decl parsing is done
 - typespec, expr, stmnt are on the way